The Intel Parallel Studio XE 2020 suite includes compliers named:

 FC=ifort CC=icc CXX=icpc cmake ..

 To switch back to GNU or other compiler, you have to remove the CMake cached files.
 Using Intel compilers and libraries with CMake is quite straightforward and easy to switch between compilers.

 Why use Intel compilers

-To understand what Intel compilers can do for scaling your program from the desktop to supercomputer–or merely improve performance on your laptop, see Intel Compiler new user guide
+To understand what Intel compilers can do for scaling your program from the desktop to HPC–or merely improve performance on your laptop, see Intel Compiler new user guide